How and When to Refer Students for Counselling

 “At Risk” Factors

-- Statements to the effect that student is “going away for a long time”
+• Statements indicating that the student is “going away for a long time”

-- Other behaviour that appears out of control
+• Other behaviour that appear out of control

 Other Factors to Consider

-- Personal losses: e.g., death of family member, loved one; break-up of a relationship
+• Personal losses: e.g., death of a family member, loved one; break-up of a relationship

-- Failures in class or other activities; rejection
+• Failures in class, sports other activities; rejection

-- Your own hunch or ‘gut’ reaction that something is wrong
+• Your own observation or ‘gut’ feeling that something is wrong

 What to Do

-Make contact: Tell the student you need to see him or her; talk with the student in person.
+Make contact: Tell the student you need to see him/her and talk to the student in person.

 Calmly express your concern; tell the student you are worried and why.